Shanti Pereira: 2023 Asian Athletics Championships

-2023 World Athletics Championships & Qualification for Paris 2024
+2023 World Athletics Championships

 Following her results throughout the year, Pereira became the first Singaporean to qualify for the World Athletics Championships on merit.
 She had competed at three previous world championships, but as a wild card entrant.
 Her qualification for the 2023 World Athletics Championships was via her world rankings position of 23rd in the world for the women's 200 m and 47th for the women's 100 m.
 She became the first Singaporean to quality for the Championships on merit and also the first to compete in more than one event at the World Athletics Championships.
 At the competition, Pereira finished 4th in her 100 m heats with a time of 11.33s.
 She missed out on a place in the semi-finals, placing 31st out of 54 runners overall and achieved the highest placing among all the Asian athletes who took part in the 100 m.
 However, she qualified for the 200 m semi-final with a new national record time of 22.57s, placing 12th overall in a field of 44.
 This made her the first Singaporean to ever progress to a semi-final at the World Championships.
 Pereira also qualified for the 2024 Paris Olympics by meeting the Olympic Qualifying mark of 22.57s, thus becoming the first Singaporean to qualify for the 200 m event at the Olympics.
 Pereira ended her World Championships outing, finishing 6th in her semi-final heats, clocking 22.79s.
 She placed 17th overall in the semi-finals, in a field of 23, also achieving the highest placing among all the Asian athletes who took part in the 200 m.
 On 4 September, Pereira finished 4th in both the 100 m and 200 m at the Galà dei Castelli in Bellinzona with a time of 11.43s and 22.88s respectively.
 Two days later, she finished 6th in the 100 m at the Palio Città della Quercia in Rovereto with a time of 11.52s.